-She is a red head, filled with enthusiasm and a love of life.
+She is a redhead, filled with enthusiasm and a love of life.
+She was my neighbor in Virginia.
 Little did she ever dream that she would have that lovely red hair pulled back 5 inches from her forehead to her ears, to allow doctors to make an incision and remove a large brain tumor.
 This is her true story, written in her own words, to give encouragement to anyone facing a similar situation.
 It is not an easy story to tell, but one that should be passed on to those who may lack courage or have difficult decisions to make in this regard.

 Looks Can Be Deceiving by Patricia Paige

 “When we meet someone for the first time, we immediately become aware of their appearance.
 We notice their height, their hair or their eyes.
 One such example is found in First Samuel Chapter 16.
 When Saul had lost God’s favor to rule over Israel, He sent Samuel on a specific mission.
 He traveled to the home of Jesse, and from his sons, God told him he would find “the chosen one.”

 As Samuel looked at Jesse’s older sons, he considered their height and strong features, but God rejected all of them.
 He told Samuel that God does not judge someone by their outward appearance.
 He looks upon the heart.
 Samuel sent for Jesse’s youngest son, David: “And, the Lord said, Arise, anoint him; for this is he.”

 When you look at me, you might notice my red hair, my blue eyes or my smile.
 Sometimes, looks can be deceiving.
 What God knows, but you cannot see, is that in August 2014, I had surgery to remove a brain tumor.